mark-levin/conjugation-trainer/README.md

 - Backend: Python with Flask
 - Frontend: HTML, CSS, JavaScript
-- API: OpenAI GPT-4o-mini for sentence generation and answer checking
+- API: OpenAI GPT-4o-mini for sentence generation and answer checking, tts-1 for audio

 ## Project Structure

 - `app.py`: The main Python script containing the Flask application and OpenAI API calls.
 - `static/index.html`: The HTML file for the web interface.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.